 Still, it's a great bargain for those who want a simple camera to take snaps of the kids (or to let the kids take snaps) at the beach without worrying too much if the device falls in the sea.

 How to choose the best cheap camera

 When shopping for a cheap camera, you need to consider your needs.
-There are a lot of cheap cameras, but a cheap camera isn't always a good value.
+There are a lot of cheap cameras, but a cheap camera isn't always the same as a good value camera.

 For starters, cameras that cost less than $150 aren't going to provide the same quality images as those that cost even $50 to $100 more.
 In fact, many of the newest smartphones will be able to take better photos.
 However, for kids and those who just want a cheap camera to knock around, image quality should be just fine.
 In our tests, cheap cameras from Canon and Sony have produced the best photos.